-MX2020 Adapter Card (ADC) Description
+MX2000 Adapter Card (ADC) Description

-The MX2020 router is compatible with all Trio-based MPC line cards; However, because the MX2020 router uses a newer-generation Switch Fabric Board (SFB) with faster bandwidth, line cards that were designed to work with the SCB and SCBE (MPC1E, MPC2E, and MPC3E) must use a special Line Card Adapter (ADC).
+The MX2000 routers are compatible with all Trio-based MPC line cards; However, because the MX2000 routers use a newer-generation Switch Fabric Board (SFB) with faster bandwidth, line cards that were designed to work with the SCB and SCBE (MPC1E, MPC2E, and MPC3E) must use a special Line Card Adapter (ADC).
 The ADC is merely a shell that accepts MPC1E, MPC2E, and MPC3E line cards in the front and converts power and switch fabric in the rear.
-The MX2020 router has 20 dedicated line card slots and can thus support up to 20 ADCs and 20 MPC1E through MPC3E line cards.
+ADCs install vertically in the front of the router.